Can you get a mortgage using dividends?

-What is dividend income?
+What is dividend income for a mortgage?

 Dividend income is a share of your company’s profits that you take as a shareholder.
 For many directors, dividends form a significant part of total earnings alongside a base salary.
 They’re not subject to national insurance contributions, making them a tax-efficient way to pay yourself.